Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Experimental Setup

 Any optical lattice experiment faces a trade-off between system size and lattice depth, given by the beam waist and intensity, respectively.
 Therefore, limited laser power leads to a technical limit on the system size.
 A natural candidate to increase laser intensities is an optical cavity (or resonator).
 In a cavity, light circulating between mirrors constructively interferes with incoming light, thus enhancing the laser power circulating within the cavity.
 Since the power enhancement factor depends on the mirror reflectivities, whereas a cavity-mode waist depends on the mirrors' radii of curvature, a cavity provides independent control over the circulating power and waist.
 This capability lets us achieve deep and large (and thus homogeneous) lattices simultaneously.
 Other approaches to improve lattice homogeneity use beam shaping via cylindrical lenses~\cite{wei21} or spatial light modulators~\cite{gall21}.
 However, these approaches face laser power limitations much earlier than power-enhancing buildup cavities.

-In contrast to existing buildup cavities, we use a monolithic assembly that is both thermally and mechanically stable, without any movable parts~\cite{heinz21}, as shown in Fig.~\ref{fig:teaser}(a).
-In brief, we have optically contacted two pairs of mirrors to an octagon-shaped spacer made from ultra-low expansion glass, forming two cavities that overlap in the center of the spacer.
+In contrast to existing buildup cavities, we use a monolithic assembly that is both thermally and mechanically stable~\cite{heinz21} to ensure a long-term-stable mode overlap, as shown in Fig.~\ref{fig:teaser}(a).
+In brief, we have optically contacted two pairs of mirrors to an octagon-shaped spacer made from ultra-low-expansion glass, forming two cavities that overlap in the center of the spacer.
+Our design has no movable parts and is optimized to minimize any potential thermal expansions of the materials that can introduce a relative tilt between the mirrors, which would make the overlap unstable~\cite{heinz20b,heinz21}.
 The spacer has bores with different diameters for optical access and high-resolution imaging.
-With an interferometric method, we have achieved a near-perfect vertical overlap between the two modes~\cite{heinz21}.
+With an interferometric method, we have achieved a near-perfect vertical overlap between the two modes~\cite{heinz20b,heinz21}.

 After construction and characterization, the assembly was mounted in a stainless steel vacuum chamber attached to the vacuum system~\cite{snigirev19}.
 In Fig.~\ref{fig:setup}(a), we show this science chamber featuring a pair of re-entrant viewports that allow high-resolution imaging of the atomic sample.
 The octagon-shaped cavity assembly is mounted to the top viewport in a stress-free manner~\cite{heinz20b}, as sketched in the figure.
 After bake-out, we reach a pressure below \unit{3\times 10^{-11}}{mbar} in the science chamber, demonstrating that the cavity assembly is compatible with state-of-the-art ultra high vacuum chambers.